DataDog/android-widget-task-issue/README.md

 ```

 `X` and `Y` are integers representing an `activity.taskId`.
 In this case, a single `OAuth` activity exists, and it runs in the same `taskId`.

-## Tested on

-- Pixel 4 / Android 12
-- Pixel 3a / Android 12
-- Xiaomi 10 / Android 11

-## Why it is problematic

-Whether my activity is launched from my app process vs a background service process, the task management should remain identical,
-otherwise I can't trust the [Android documentation](https://developer.android.com/guide/components/activities/tasks-and-back-stack) about activities and launch flags.

-It also breaks any OAuth implementing the aforementioned activity flow,
-which relies on previously created activity resuming through `onNewIntent` / `onResume`, instead of a new activity being recreated in a different task.

-## What the correct behavior should be

-When I use `startActivityForResult` from a background service such as the [widget configuration mechanism](https://developer.android.com/guide/topics/appwidgets/configuration),
-or from any other method, I should always get the same task management than if I launch from an app process, which is the one described in the [proper output](#proper-logcat-output).

-## Additional question

-- `startActivity` produces the expected task management, while `startActivityForResult` does not.
-Why is that ?
-- Is there any workaround in the meantime ?
-Ideally one that would allow to keep the `startActivityForResult` call.